This post may contain affiliate links. Read our disclosure policy here.

 - In a bowl, combine the flour, brown sugar, baking powder, salt and pumpkin pie spice and stir to combine.

-- In a large bowl, combine milk, pumpkin puree, egg, and butter.
-Mix until there are few to no lumps left.
+- In another bowl, combine the milk, pumpkin puree, egg, and butter.
+Mix until the egg is fully incorporated and the mixture is smooth.

-- Add the wet ingredients to the dry ingredients and whisk together just until combined.
+- Add the wet ingredients to the dry ingredients and combine the batter, incorporating the ingredients from the outside of the bowl in, stopping once they're just combined.

 These are the best gluten-free pumpkin pancakes I’ve ever made.
 Usually the batter is thick but this time I purchased the 1:1 flour and they turned out great.
 I read another post where you explained that not all flours are the same and learned that what I was using (arrow head) wasn’t best for this purpose.
 Best recipe ever!